 Crafting with kids is a great way to get creative on lazy afternoons at home.
-By adding reused materials, you’ll not only make your projects cheaper (read: free), but also teach kids the value of reuse and recycling - ensuring our planet will have plenty of flag-raisers for generations to come.
-So, the next time the family is feeling crafty, try one of these 10 awesome projects made from food packaging and show the kids that recycling can be fun!
+By using upcycled materials, you’ll not only spend less money, but also teach kids the value of reuse and recycling.

 Classic Tin Can Telephone